“Charming traditional retreat in 16th-century Emperor's residence, set beneath the walls of Prague Castle”

 - Direct access from restaurant terrace into Prague Castle (April to October)

-- The rich history of the building is remarkably accentuated by the classic Renaissance style furnishing and unique works of art
+- The rich history of the building is accentuated by Renaissance style furnishing and unique works of art

-- This boutique hotel is designed for couples - no facilities for children or family orientated
+- This hotel is designed for couples; don't expect family-friendly facilities

 - Fans of modern design may want to look elsewhere, the look is more classical than contemporary